andrew/ultimate-awesome/README.md

 - [Awesome-Generalist-Robots-via-Foundation-Models](https://github.com/JeffreyYH/Awesome-Generalist-Robots-via-Foundation-Models) - Paper list in the survey paper: Toward General-Purpose Robots via Foundation Models: A Survey and Meta-Analysis.
 - [Awesome-Mamba-in-Low-Level-Vision](https://github.com/csguoh/Awesome-Mamba-in-Low-Level-Vision) - A paper list of recent mamba efforts for low-level vision.
 - [Awesome-VLM-AD-ITS](https://github.com/ge25nab/Awesome-VLM-AD-ITS) - [T-IV] This repository collects research papers of large Vision Language Models in Autonomous driving and Intelligent Transportation System.
 The repository will be continuously updated to track the latest update.
-- [Awesome-Generative-RecSys](https://github.com/jihoo-kim/Awesome-Generative-RecSys) - A curated list of Generative Recommender Systems (Paper & Code).
 - [awesome-claude-code](https://github.com/jqueryscript/awesome-claude-code) - A curated list of awesome tools, IDE integrations, frameworks, and other resources for developers working with Anthropic's Claude Code. .
+- [usd-resources](https://github.com/vfxpro99/usd-resources) - A curated list of USD projects and resources.
 - [awesome-aigc-image-video-detection](https://github.com/ant-research/awesome-aigc-image-video-detection) - A curated collection of the latest research and resources on AI-Generated Image and Video Detection.
-- [usd-resources](https://github.com/vfxpro99/usd-resources) - A curated list of USD projects and resources.
+- [Awesome-Generative-RecSys](https://github.com/jihoo-kim/Awesome-Generative-RecSys) - A curated list of Generative Recommender Systems (Paper & Code).
-- [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, organised by category.
 - [awesome-slim](https://github.com/xssc/awesome-slim) - A curated list of awesome tutorials and other resources for the Slim micro framework.
 - [awesome-raspberry-pi](https://github.com/blackout314/awesome-raspberry-pi) - Curated list of projects with raspberry pi.